MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 |**App icon**|Must be a scalable vector graphic (.svg) icon.
 More information: [Manage model-driven app settings in the app designer](app-properties.md) |

 > [!NOTE]
-> All image files must be no more than 10 kilobytes in size.
 >
+> - All image files must be no more than 10 kilobytes in size.
+>
+> - Setting the icon in the app designer overrides the table definition icon setting.
+When the table icon in app designer is set to the default icon, the icon specified in the table definition is displayed in the app.
+>
-> When a scalable vector graphic (.svg) image is used as the app icon or icon for table forms, it must have the default size set.
+> - When a scalable vector graphic (.svg) image is used as the app icon or icon for table forms, it must have the default size set.
 Since SVG is an XML document, the [svg](https://developer.mozilla.org/docs/Web/SVG/Element/svg) element [width](https://developer.mozilla.org/docs/Web/SVG/Attribute/width) and [height](https://developer.mozilla.org/docs/Web/SVG/Attribute/height) values can be edited with a text editor to define the default size for the image.

 Each type of icon is stored as a web resource.
 Create a web resource first and then set the icons to use them.
 Alternatively, you can add the icon by creating a new web resource when you define the table properties.